InfiniteDevelopment/Instagram-growth/README.md

 ```
 Set `'debugging' => false` if you are not interested in seeing an output of what the script does.
 It can be useful to see if you test it in the browser.
+#### Like parameters
+Choose when and if the script should like images

 | like  		| desciption	| Possible values	|
 | ------------- | ------------- | ------------- |